 David Starr serves as Pastor at Mighty Fortress Lutheran Church, Hiram, GA.
 He is a 2014 graduate of Wisconsin Lutheran Seminary where he earned his Master of Divinity.
 Prior to serving at Mighty Fortress, David was an admissions counselor at Martin Luther College in New Ulm, MN where he recruited pastors and teachers.
 David is married to his wife Anne.
-They have two children: Evelyn and Isla.
+They have three children: Evelyn, Isla, and Laurelei.

 Offering Refuge and Rest in a Troubled World